Rishi-4848/conscepts/js/arr-obj.md

     * Create an empty object: let obj = {};
     * Initialize with key-value pairs: let obj = {name: 'Alice', age: 25};
-    * How to Add New Keys to the Object:

 ### 2. How to Add New Keys to the Object:

     * Using dot notation: obj.city = 'New York';
     * Using bracket notation: obj['country'] = 'USA';
-    * How to Remove Keys from the Object:

 ### 3. How to Remove Keys from the Object: